LegitHomeAssignment/git_anomaly_detector/README.md

+# The Legit Home Assignment
 # git_anomaly_detector
-# The Legit Home Assignment

 this guide will help you to detect and notify suspicious behavior in your integrated GitHub organization.

-The reason I created this project is because I got this project as a home assignment.

-In order to run the service please make sure to have python installed and virtualenv (pip install virtualenv). once you activate the virtual env, make sure to change dir to the project directory and use pip install -r requirements.txt in order to install all relevant packages.
+In order to run the service please make sure to have python3 installed and virtualenv (pip install virtualenv). once you activate the virtual env, make sure to change dir to the project directory and use pip install -r requirements.txt in order to install all relevant packages.

 The server will run different anomalies to check whether there is a suspicious behavior inside your github repository and will print the event once one of the anomalies were triggered.